by Restore Justice, in partnership with John Howard Association

 Documentation that the person participated in and completed full-time substance abuse programs, correctional industry assignments, educational programs, behavior modification programs, life skills courses, or re-entry planning.

-The inmate’s own testimony, through an affidavit or documentation, OR a third party’s documentation or testimony, through an affidavit, that the inmate participated in and completed the programs.
+The incarcerated person’s own testimony, through an affidavit or documentation, OR a third party’s documentation or testimony, through an affidavit, that the person participated in and completed the programs.

 Other things to know:

-- If IDOC and the inmate don’t agree on the number of days of sentence credit, and IDOC has documentation, the IDOC determination will be used.
+If IDOC and the incarcerated person don’t agree on the number of days of sentence credit, and IDOC has documentation, the IDOC determination will be used.

-- If the IDOC doesn’t have documentation/proof, the inmate’s proof would determine the amount of sentence credit.
+If the IDOC doesn’t have documentation/proof, the incarcerated person’s proof would determine the amount of sentence credit.